joedono/House-of-Z/Quests/Quest Ideas.md

 ## Jewel Thief
 Over the course of his tenure as a city guard consultant, Ibal discovered that, once about every 4 months, a jewelry store in Loftran is robbed.
 The robber never leaves any trace, and only steals less than 100gp worth of stuff at a time.
 The jeweler has submitted numerous reports to the city watch, but they can never find anything and continuously dispose of the reports when the trail goes cold, so no one has really noticed the pattern.

+## King Werewolf
+King Samuel of Loftran, was bitten by Fran to shake him out of the True Polymorph spell he was under.
+The bite transfered the curse of lycanthropy to the king.
+Seeing as how the king has giant's blood in him, the lycanthropy will transform him into a werewolf who is several stories tall.
+The next time the party comes to Loftran, they'll find a good portion of the city has been wrecked and the King is missing... again.